KakakSeram/Writeups-THM/CTF/Gatekeeper/README.md

 	![task1-nc](./images/task1-nc.png)

-	When we connect on this port, we try to send word "KakakSeram" and we get server response "Hello KakakSeram!!!"
+	When we connect on this port, we try to send word "KakakSeram" and we get Host response "Hello KakakSeram!!!"

 * Using SMBClient to list available shares on the host